Eva Kor, survivor of Auschwitz doctor Mengele, dies in Poland - Journal du Cameroun

 “If I had died, Miriam would have been killed with an injection in the heart.
 Mengele would have performed comparative autopsy,” she said.

-On January 27, 1945, the two watched as Russian soldiers liberated Auschwitz.
+On January 27, 1945, the two sisters watched as Russian soldiers liberated Auschwitz.

 “They had smiles on their faces.
 They gave us chocolate, cookies and hugs.
 That was our first taste of freedom,” Kor said.